tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_dhcp_options.md

 ## Parameters

-#### dhcp_options_id _(required)_
+`dhcp_options_id` _(required)_

-This resource accepts a single parameter, the DHCP Options ID which uniquely identifies the DHCP Options.
+: This resource accepts a single parameter, the DHCP Options ID which uniquely identifies the DHCP Options.
   This can be passed either as a string or as a `dhcp_options_id: 'value'` key-value entry in a hash.

 ## Properties